 Showcasing excellence in community social services

-Nominations are accepted in April each year.
-The awards are judged by a panel of volunteers representing the community, academia and business with award recipients announced at the Awards Luncheon at CSSEA’s annual general meeting in October.
+The awards are judged by a panel of volunteers representing the community, academia and business, with award recipients celebrated at a special luncheon held at CSSEA’s Annual General Meeting in October.

-CSSEA coordinates the human resources and labour relations interests of more than 200 publicly funded community social services employers in British Columbia.
+CSSEA coordinates the human resources and labour relations interests of approximately 200 publicly funded community social services employers in British Columbia.

 TELUS is Canada’s fastest growing national telecommunications company.
 TELUS provides a wide range of communications products and services, including wireless data, internet protocol, voice, television, entertainment and video.

 BC Community Social Services Awards of Excellence are presented in the following categories:

 The Rising Star Award recognizes an individual with less than five years’ experience in the community social services sector who demonstrates great achievements, accomplishments, early success, commitment, and promise as a future leader in the social services sector.
 This trailblazer “lights the community on fire.”